AMacumber/D4G_BCGO_Engagement/ReadMe.md

 * Add total Y1 checkins, weekly average
 * Add age category at Y1
 * Add season they most visited in (Fall/Winter)
-* Add if they visited one or more clubhouses (Single/Multi)
 * Add distance to clubhouse data (Bruno Afonso)

 **Step 06 EDA Feature Evaluation**